SilasReinagel/silasreinagel.github.io/static/delivering/C5_essential_tools.md

 You may be working at a company or with a client who insists that you use their favorite project management software tool.
 What should you do then?

 Don't sweat it.
 Use their tool.
-Learn how they use their tool, and use it correctly, but minimally.
+Learn how they use their tool and use it correctly but minimally.

 Your key job is to deliver a project.
 A problem isn't better solved because of fancier project tracking.
 Customer needs aren't better met because of fancier project tracking.
 Keep your usage of the tool as simple as possible.
 If it can auto-generate reports or charts for you, that may save you some reporting effort.

 Focus on mastering the fundamentals.
-Learn about delivering projects, about the three input dimensions, and about managing the variable dimension for the project.
+Learn about delivering projects, about the three input dimensions, and about managing the variable dimensions for the project.
 Don't get caught up in tool wars.

-I'm not going to cover tooling in this book, since it's about the least important thing you need to know to be a fantastic project manager.

 ---